 Born on January 1, 1924, Charles T. Munger, became an American Investor and Philanthropist.
-Currently, Mr. Munger is Vice Chairman of Berkshire Hathaway and Warren Buffet’s partner (according to Warren Buffet).
-Before this position, Mr. Munger had served as Chairperson in Wesco Financial Corporation for 27 years until 2011.
-He also remains director of Costo Wholesale Corporation and Chairman of the Los Angeles-based Daily Journal Corporation, in California.
+Currently, Mr Munger is Vice Chairman of Berkshire Hathaway and Warren Buffet’s partner (according to Warren Buffet).
+Before this position, Mr Munger had served as Chairperson in Wesco Financial Corporation for 27 years until 2011.
+He also remains a director of Costo Wholesale Corporation and Chairman of the Los Angeles-based Daily Journal Corporation, in California.

 Charles Thomas Munger was born in Omaha, Nebraska to a lawyer (Alfred C. Munger).
 It is here that he worked at one of Buffet’s family stores as a teenager.
 He later joined the University of Michigan and never reported moving back to Nebraska except when visiting.
 He cut short his course in mathematics to join the U.S Army Air Corps where he quickly rose to become Second Lieutenant.
 He performed so well in the Army General Classification Test that he was ordered to study meteorology at Caltech.
 He ended up making this town his home to date.

 He took other advanced courses before applying to Harvard Law School having not completed his undergraduate.
 He eventually got admission to Harvard where he became a member of Harvard Legal Aid Bureau.
 Here, Charlie developed a skill in card playing.
 The game taught him many tricks to use in life’s decisions.
 For example, he learnt to make early calculations like folding early when the odds are against him especially if not having a big edge.
 According to him, all you do is wait and grasp for an opportunity when one is present.